Monster (Hugh Cornwell album): Background and content

 Hugh Cornwell recorded Monster at his home studio with engineer Phil Andrews, playing most of the instruments himself.
 Originally conceived as demos, the tracks were however deemed sounding almost like masters by his management, who felt that Cornwell and Andrews should finish the album without bringing in a drummer and a bass player.
 Consequently, the two worked on finishing touches, including improving the drum programming.

 In 2016, Cornwell released the This Time It's Personal album with post-punk poet John Cooper Clarke.
 Clarke's back catalogue is on Sony Music, who ended up releasing their collaboration.
 Cornwell got on well with Sony, so when Monster was ready, the label showed interest, and Cornwell signed a deal with them.
-Signing with Sony marks Cornwell's return to the label, where the Stranglers were signed during most of the 1980s, releasing four studio albums through Sony's Epic Records.
+Signing with Sony marked Cornwell's return to the label, where the Stranglers were signed during most of the 1980s, releasing four studio albums through Sony's Epic Records.